Hahl-mo-nee goes back to school

 Max and Bonnie Kim on campus after Bonnie completed her first semester at the University of Illinois since she left to get married and raise a family 45 years ago.
 (Photo by Carly Conway.)

 Max Kim had this dream.
 He’d harbored it for all of his married life, but the timing never seemed right to pursue it.
 He and his wife, Bonnie, had kids to raise.
 A house to run.
 Jobs to hold.
-Then Max would look at a couple of old photos of his graduation from the University of Illinois, with he in his gown and Bonnie in her dress standing proudly at his side, and the dream would stir.
+Then Max would look at a couple of old photos of his graduation from the University of Illinois, with him in his gown and Bonnie in her dress standing proudly at his side, and the dream would stir.

 They had a good life.
 They’d both immigrated at a young age to America from South Korea and met at U of I in 1977 during Bonnie’s freshman year.
 Max, a couple of years older, was president of the Korean Undergraduate Student Association and one day Bonnie came to a meeting.
 It was one of those moments that last a lifetime.